 Treatment for vertigo

-When it comes to the treatment for vertigo, there are various treatment options including medications, self-care remedies and physical therapy maneuvers.
+When it comes to the treatment, there are various treatment options including medications, self-care remedies and physical therapy maneuvers.

 First aid measures at home can be performed if the individual is already diagnosed with vertigo and under supervision of a doctor.